Dr. June Canty

-June Canty is a full professor in the Department of Teaching and Learning in the College of Education and teaches in the preservice and inservice teacher education programs.
-She is serving as Interim Assistant Vice Chancellor for Academic Affairs for 2014-2015.
+June Canty is serving as Interim Associate Vice Chancellor for Academic Affairs for 2014-2016.
+She is a full professor in the Department of Teaching and Learning in the College of Education and teaches in the preservice and inservice teacher education programs.
+She is.

 Dr. Canty's areas of research include general and special education in rural education, teacher preparation/induction, and legal ramifications of admissions and dismissal decisions from professional programs.
 Her current project is a studying the supports that beginning teachers receive and making policy recommendations related to induction practices.

 - Board of Directors Member, American Council on Rural Special Education

 - Chair, Special Study Group on Admissions and Retention in Teacher Education, AACTE